 Q: What are the techniques for mold prevention in the bathroom?

-A: The most important technique for mold prevention is keeping low humidity levels.
-This can be achieved by:
+A: The most crucial technique for mold prevention is keeping low humidity levels.
+This effort can be achieved by:

 - Allowing good air circulation by opening windows and doors and by turning the exhaust fan whenever using the bathroom.

-- Keeping the bathroom in good condition by cleaning it frequently and keeping it as dry as possible.
+- Cleaning the bathroom frequently, maintaining good conditions, and keeping it as dry as possible.

 What is Mold?

-In order to better understand the risks and hazards of mold, you must have a better understanding of what exactly is mold and how you can recognize it.
+To better understand the risks and hazards of mold, you must have a better understanding of what exactly is mold and how you can recognize it.
 Mold is a type of fungus that grows from spores and is essential for the breakdown of dead plant and animal matter.
-Usually these spores are inactive, but they develop when the humidity exceeds 70 percent or when temperature goes above 65 degrees.
+Usually, these spores are inactive, but they develop when the humidity exceeds 70 percent or when the temperature goes above 65 degrees.

 Mold is encountered daily and by everyone.
 It causes food to spoil, wood to rot, paper to smell musty, etc.

 That fuzzy black growth on wet window sills is mold.
-Paper or fabrics stored in a damp place get a musty smell that is due to the action of molds.
+Paper or fabrics stored in a damp place get a musty smell.

-Active mold growth is slimy or fuzzy and is usually green, black, orange or purple.
-Inactive mold is dry and powdery and is usually white.
+Active mold growth is slimy or fuzzy and is usually green, black, orange, or purple.
+Inactive mold is dry and powdery and is typically white.
 In early stages, mold may look like a web and while in full bloom it looks bushy.

-Even when mold is unseen, wet spots, dampness or evidence of water damage will indicate a moisture problem and mold will probably follow.
+Even when unseen, wet spots, dampness, or evidence of water damage will indicate a moisture problem and mold will probably follow.

 You can perform a simple test to detect if a suspected spot is moldy.
 Lightly touch the spot with a drop of household bleach.
 If the stain loses its color or disappears, it may be mold.
 If there is no change, it is probably not mold.

-Another indicator for mold presence is odor.
+Another indicator of mold presence is an odor.
 Mold has a musty, earthy smell that can indicate its presence even if it cannot be seen.

 “Small” to “Moderate” to “Extensive” Area Mold